MileHacker Logo

 • Hiking: Explore the Camí de Ronda coastal path or inland trails in Les Gavarres.

-• Water Sports: Enjoy swimming, snorkeling, underwater diving around Medes Islands, kayaking, or paddleboarding.
+• Water Sports: Like to swim, snorkeling, underwater diving around Medes Islands, kayaking, or paddleboarding.

 • Adventure Sports: Try Via Ferrata at Cala del Molí or consider canyoning day trips.

-• Cycling: Utilize Vies Verdes (Greenways) or scenic road bike paths.
+• Cycling: Utilize Vies Verdes (Greenways) or scenic road cycling paths.

 Cultural & Leisure Experiences